FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountstatus.md

-# Commitment Discount Usage
+# Commitment Discount Status

-Commitment Discount Usage indicates whether the charge corresponds with the consumption of the [*commitment-based discount*](#glossary:commitment-based-discount) identified in the CommitmentDiscountId column or the unused portion of the committed amount.
+Commitment Discount Status indicates whether the charge corresponds with the consumption of the [*commitment-based discount*](#glossary:commitment-based-discount) identified in the CommitmentDiscountId column or the unused portion of the committed amount.

-The CommitmentDiscountUsage column MUST be present in the billing data.
+The CommitmentDiscountStatus column MUST be present in the billing data.
 This column MUST be of type String, MUST be null when [CommitmentDiscountId](#commitmentdiscountid) is null, and MUST NOT be null when CommitmentDiscountId is not null.
 The CommitmentDiscountCategory MUST be one of the allowed values.

 ## Column ID

-CommitmentDiscountUsage
+CommitmentDiscountStatus

 ## Display name

-Commitment Discount Usage
+Commitment Discount Status

 ## Description